-We can see that we are getting positive output only during the positive half of the cycle.
-To get full wave, i.e., to get positive output during both halves of the cycle, full wave converters are used which is shown in Fig 17.11.
+The diode, D across the load known as free wheeling diode is used to provide closed path to any inductive current during the non-conducting mode of the thyristor.
+We can see that we are getting positive output only during the positive half cycle of the ac supply.
+To get positive output during both halves of the ac supply, a, full wave converter is to be used which is shown in Fig. 7.11.